-Pricey.
-Does not function as well in outdoor light.
-(This is a common flaw).
+Laser does not function as clearly in outdoor light.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.